S.W.I.N.E.

 S.W.I.N.E.
 (Strategic Warfare In a Nifty Environment) is a real-time tactics video game designed by Hungarian video game developer StormRegion and published by Ravensburger Interactive Media under their mature game label Fishtank Interactive.
 The player chooses to fight as either the brutal invading pigs or the campy rabbits, and plays a series of missions.
 There are many units, including mortar, artillery, and tank units.
-There are also 10 multiplayer campaigns, each with many modes of play, including capture the flag and deathmatch.
+There are also 10 multiplayer maps, each with many modes of play, including capture the flag and deathmatch.
 In 2005, S.W.I.N.E. was made available to download for free by its developer, StormRegion.
 Owing to the GameSpy shutdown, multiplayer is no longer available.

-On January 29, 2019, S.W.I.N.E.
-HD Remaster was announced by Kite Games and is developed by some of the original developers of the game, and even fans. and released on Steam and GOG on May 23, 2019.
+S.W.I.N.E.
+HD Remaster was developed by Kite Games and released on Steam and GOG in May 2019.